-Basis of Presentation
+Basis of Presentation (Continued)

 Net Assets With Donor Restrictions - This category includes net assets subject to donor stipulations that may or will be met either by actions of the Foundation and/or the passage of time as well as donor restrictions that are perpetual in nature.
-The net assets with perpetual donor restrictions include the Founders, T. Peterson, Education, Gobel/Van Tassel, Nicoloff, Kiser, Giel, Ireland, Patient Safety and Advocacy, Van Tassel Innovation Center, and Novogratz Family Heart Rhythm Center endowments.
+The net assets with perpetual donor restrictions include the Founders, T. Peterson, Education, Gobel/Van Tassel, Nicoloff, Kiser, Giel, Ireland, Patient Safety and Advocacy, Van Tassel Innovation Center, Novogratz Family Heart Rhythm Center, and Founders Endowment Fund for the Van Tassel Innovation Center (Barry) endowments.
 The earnings from the Founders, T. Peterson, and Ireland endowments have no donor restrictions and are available for research or education programs.
 The earnings from the Education endowment are restricted to education programs.
 The earnings from the Gobel/Van Tassel endowment are restricted to cardiology research.
 The earnings from the Nicoloff endowment are restricted to cardiac surgery research.
 The earnings from the Kiser endowment are restricted to collaborative projects with Children's Heart Link, a Minnesota nonprofit organization.
 The Giel endowment earnings support research chairs and physician research.
 The Patient Safety and Advocacy endowment earnings support patient safety and advocacy programs.
 The Novogratz Family Heart Rhythm Center earnings are restricted for heart rhythm research, education, and leadership.
-The Van Tassel Innovation Center provides support for physician-initiated research to design and lead innovative research across a continuum of cardiovascular care - from prevention to diagnosis and treatment.
+The Van Tassel Innovation Center and the Founders Endowment Fund for the Van Tassel Innovation Center (Barry) provide support for physician-initiated research to design and lead innovative research across a continuum of cardiovascular care - from prevention to diagnosis and treatment.